Individual Visit Descriptions

 Visit 1 (1972-74)

 All Rancho Bernardo residents age 12 and older were invited to participate in the UCSD Lipid Research Clinic (LRC) examinations at Visit 1.
 The UCSD LRC cohort included 1007 children and young adults less than age 30 who were thereafter considered members of the RBS cohort.
 In addition, 5332 adults ages 30 years and older were enrolled.
 The total number of participants at Visit 1 was 6339, comprising 94% of the RBS cohort.
-Data collected at Visit 1 includes demographic variables such as age, place of birth, sex, marital status, occupation of head of household, education and race; physical characteristics such as weight, height, blood pressure; personal and family history of diseases such as heart disease, diabetes, cancer, stroke; medications; laboratory determination of fasting total cholesterol, triglycerides, and glucose; and information about a few health habits including cigarette smoking, and egg and milk consumption.
-Refer to the Visit 1 section of the data dictionary to see the forms used.
-Biomarkers measured: sex and adrenal hormones and SHBG were measured on a random subset of 2222 Visit 1 men and women, ages 30 to 79, mean age 62.3 yrs.
-There were 6339 participants at Visit 1; 3389 females, 2950 males; age range 5-100, mean age 52.7 yrs; 12% (n=727) of V1 participants were <20 yrs old; 16% (n=1007) were <30 yrs old.
+Data collected at Visit 1 includes demographic variables such as age, place of birth, sex, marital status, occupation of head of household, education and race; physical characteristics such as weight, height, blood pressure; personal and family history of diseases such as heart disease, diabetes, cancer, stroke; medications; laboratory determination of fasting total cholesterol, triglycerides, and glucose; and information about a few health habits.
+Biomarkers measured: sex and adrenal hormones and SHBG were measured on a random subset of 2222 men and women, ages 30 to 79, mean age 62.3 yrs.
+There were 6339 participants at Visit 1; 3389 women, 2950 men; age range 5-100, mean age 52.7 yrs; 11% (n=727) were <20 yrs old; 16% (n=1007) were <30 yrs old.

-Visit 2 targeted a subset of RBS participants.
-It occurred, on average, 3 months after Visit 1, beginning in October 1972 and ending in 1975.
-Participants were invited back to Visit 2 for one of three reasons: (1) their cholesterol or triglyceride values at Visit 1 were very high for their age and sex group (2) they were taking medications to lower cholesterol or triglycerides at Visit 1 or (3) they were part of a 15 percent random sample of all Visit 1 participants; not all participants at Visit 2 fit precisely into one of these groups.
-At Visit 2, participants were interviewed extensively about their use of medications, alcohol consumption, smoking history, reproductive and menstrual history (women only), weight history, family history of disease, surgical history, and food intake over the past 24 hours.
+Visit 2 targeted a subset of Visit 1 participants.
+It occurred, on average, 3 months after Visit 1, beginning in 1973 and ending in 1975.
+Participants were invited to Visit 2 for one of three reasons: (1) their cholesterol or triglyceride values at Visit 1 were very high for their age and sex group (2) they were taking medications to lower cholesterol or triglycerides at Visit 1 or (3) they were part of a 15 percent random sample of all Visit 1 participants.
+At Visit 2, participants were interviewed extensively about their use of medications, health behaviors, reproductive and menstrual history (women only), weight history, family history of disease, and surgical history.
 Participants were also asked questions to ascertain the presence of angina or possible infarction (via the standardized Rose questionnaire).
 A resting ECG was performed followed by a graded exercise test (or treadmill test) for participants who showed no signs of angina or resting ECG abnormalities.
 More extensive lab measurements were performed including total, HDL, LDL and VLDL cholesterol.
-A total of 2,001 participants were examined at Visit 2; 1030 females, 971 males; age range 7-93, mean 53.4 yrs; 10% (n=200) of V2 participants were <20 yrs of age; 15% (n=292) were <30 years old.
+A total of 2,001 participants were examined at Visit 2; 1030 women, 971 men; age range 7-93, mean 53.4 yrs; 10% (n=200) of V2 participants were <20 yrs of age; 15% (n=292) were <30 years old

-Visit 3, also known as the Peripheral Arterial Disease (PAD) Study, was conducted from 1978-79 and targeted a subset of RBS participants.
+Visit 3, also known as the Peripheral Arterial Disease (PAD) Study, was conducted from 1978-81 and targeted a subset of RBS participants.
 This was a local study, not part of a nation-wide collaborative effort as were the previous studies.
 All Visit 2 participants between the ages of 40 and 80 at Visit 2 still living locally were eligible for the PAD study.
-Most of the tests done at Visit 2 were repeated at the PAD visit including the Rose angina questionnaire, 24 hour dietary recall, physical measurements such as weight and height, blood tests such as lipids, lipoproteins, and glucose.
+Most of the tests done at Visit 2 were repeated at the PAD visit including the Rose angina questionnaire, physical measurements such as weight and height, blood tests such as lipids, lipoproteins, and glucose.
 Additional tests included glycosylated hemoglobin and several non-invasive tests aimed at measuring PAD such as blood pressure measurements in the arms, legs, ankles, and toes, and blood flow velocity.
-There were 624 participants in the Visit 3 PAD Study; 345 females, 279 males; age range 39-84, mean 66.4 yrs.
+There were 624 participants in the Visit 3 PAD Study; 345 women, 279 men; age range 39-84, mean 66.4 yrs.